Grevillea biformis: Distribution and habitat

 This grevillea grows in a variety of habitats from sandplain to mallee and is widespread in the south-west of Western Australia from near Shark Bay to Lake Grace and Hyden.
 Subspecies cymbiformis grows in low heath and is restricted to a small area near Eneabba.

 Conservation status

 Grevillea biformis is listed as "not threatened" by the Department of Biodiversity, Conservation and Attractions, but subsp. cymbiformis is classified as "Priority Three", meaning that it is poorly known and known from only a few locations but is not under imminent threat.
+It is also listed as "least concern" on the IUCN Red List of Threatened Species.